prakhar1989/docker-curriculum/README.md

 $ ecs-cli --version
 ecs-cli version 0.1.0 (*cbdc2d5)
 ```
-The first step is to get a keypair so that we'll be using to login to the instances.
+The first step is to get a keypair which we'll be using to log into the instances.
 Head over to your [EC2 Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName) and create a new keypair.
 Download the keypair and store it in a safe location.
 Another thing to note before you move away from this screen is the region name.
-In my case, I have named my key - `ecs`, my region is `us-east-1` and that is what I'll assume for the rest of this walkthrough.
+In my case, I have named my key - `ecs` and set my region as `us-east-1`.
+This is what I'll assume for the rest of this walkthrough.

 <img src="images/keypair.png" alt="keypair.png" />